 Will a State Tax Return Be Required?

-If you are a Maryland resident, or own valuable property in Maryland, and leave assets with a gross value of more than $1 million, your executor will have to file a state estate tax return.
+For deaths in 2014, if you are a Maryland resident, or own valuable property in Maryland, and leave assets with a gross value of more than $1 million, your executor will have to file a state estate tax return.
 (That doesn’t mean the estate will actually owe tax, as discussed below.)

 Your gross estate, for Maryland tax purposes, will include your interest in: